Read All About It! (TV series): Season 2

-Lack of DVD release
+DVD release

-There are no plans for a DVD release.
-According to writer Clive Endersby:
+A DVD release of Read All About It was done by the Visual Education Center of Toronto, Ontario, Canada.
+This is a correction that conflicts with the statement given by the writer Clive Endersby:

 "Unfortunately, as far as I know there are no plans to do anything with them [Read All About It and Polka Dot Door].
 Due to special 'educational' arrangements (ie: lower fees) that channels like TVOntario had with the various unions (Writers, actors, directors, musicians) renewals of clearance rights and royalties had to be paid in advance for a set number of years — rather than an after-payment of a percentage of sales as is normal for commercial programs.

 "Because of the cutbacks (or lack of growth) in funding for these types of stations, they cannot afford to renew these clearances 'up front' which would decimate their program budgets in any one year.
 Both TVO and the various union members would dearly love to switch these contracts to a 'percentage of a sales' system but the law is the law and neither side can change an existing contract without agreement from all who signed it."